 1. excessive or rapacious desire for larger breasts after having breast augmentation surgery.

 At what point is enough, enough?
-At what point is big, big enough?
-If she is unhappy with size DD, will she be happier with E-cup breasts?
+If you are unhappy with size DD, will you be happier with E-cup breasts?
 The patient’s perception is the MOST important ingredient in choosing implant size.
 My job as a patient counselor is to guide a patient in choosing an implant size; however, how can this be accomplished when the patient’s perception is mismatched with reality?
 Consider the following tips for choosing implant size wisely:

-• Be truthful with yourself in regards to your taste.
-If you are a mom of three and want to rock a DD, but feel you should choose a smaller implant because of your social circle, you will end up unhappy.
+- Be truthful with yourself in regard to your taste.
+If you are a mom of 3 and want to rock a DD but feel you should choose a smaller implant because of your social circle, you will end up unhappy.
 Choose what you truly want.

-• Ask yourself, “How big is big enough?”
+- Ask yourself, “How big is big enough?”
 If you are worried about choosing too small, always choose the bigger of the two sizes you are considering.
-Sometimes it helps to see breast augmentation before-and-after photos to get an idea of what real women look like after surgery; you can our patients’ photos in our photo gallery.
+Sometimes it helps to see breast augmentation before-and-after photos like the ones below to get an idea of what real women look like after surgery.

 How do I know if my breast implants are too big?

-The truth is, big breasted women are thrown in our faces daily through social media and TV.
+The truth is that big-breasted women are thrown in our faces daily through social media and TV.
 Most of us can admit to at least one secret reality TV show addiction.
-Very few women on Keeping Up with the Kardashians or Real Housewives have small breasts.
+Very few women on The Kardashians, Selling Sunset, or Real Housewives have small breasts.
 Most NFL cheerleaders have large breasts as do Nicki Minaj and Sofía Vergara.
 Plump, round, symmetrical breasts are socially trending to be a sign of sexiness.
 We love that we are helping women create that look.
 However, the chase for that “perfect” full look can create some serious emotional heartache in the end if you are not aware of your own reality.

 A patient will make a poor implant size choice when she ignores her true wants and needs in the beginning of the sizing process.
 When a patient allows other opinions around implant size to determine her final choice, the result never ends well.